Tip

 This is the purpose of the wavefun() method, which is used to approximate scaling function (phi) and wavelet function (psi) at the given level of refinement, based on the filters coefficients.

 The number of returned values varies depending on the wavelet’s orthogonality property.
-For orthogonal wavelets the result is tuple with scaling function, wavelet function and xgrid coordinates.
+For orthogonal wavelets, the result is a tuple with the scaling function, wavelet function, and the xgrid coordinates.

 True